-In the past, a number of projects have involved the use of personal details of real people.
-Such use is covered by the Data Protection Act and this states that all such information must be kept with an adequate degree of security.
+Your project may involve the use of data that records personal information about real people.
+Such use is covered by the Data Protection Act and this states that all such information must be kept with an adequate degree of protection and security.
 For that reason, we would prefer that you use dummy details wherever possible.
-If this is not possible, then it is essential that you obtain clearance from the chair of the security subcommittee (currently Prof. Stephen Hailes), giving details of the data you wish to hold and the security measures you propose to put in place before you use or capture the data.
-Further, you must register the data with the departmental Data Protection Officer, before you use the data.
-The Data Protection Officer is Lynette Hothi.
+If this is not possible, then it is essential that you obtain clearance to work with the data.
+This process should be overseen by your supervisor, and you will need to provide details of the data you wish to hold and the security measures you propose to put in place before you use or capture the data.

 The UCL firewall imposes strict limits on external access to machines within the department.
 While you can access departmental machines via secure mechanisms such as ssh and VPN, these are intended for personal use only, not to provide more general access from outside UCL.
-It is not permitted to set up a server, such as a web or database server, on a departmental machine and access it from outside UCL.
+It is not permitted to set up a server, such as a web or database server, on a departmental machine and access it from outside UCL, especially to run any sort of publicly available service.
 There may be ways to circumvent the firewall, doing so would be considered a serious security violation, so please don't try!